-The planning committee for the 2022 Iowa Diabetes + Wellness Summit invites you to submit proposals for presentation at the conference.
-Sessions will be 60 minutes in length, including 50 minutes for presentation and 10 minutes for Q&A with learners.
+The planning committee for the 2023 Iowa Diabetes + Wellness Summit invites you to submit proposals for presentation at the conference.
+Sessions will be 60 minutes long, including 50 minutes for presentation and 10 minutes for Q&A with learners.

 The committee is particularly interested in reviewing proposals in the following areas:

 - Diabetes data/deserts of care (where are we struggling?)